Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 ---

+## 🚨 HIGH PRIORITY TASKS
+These tasks must be completed asap.

+### [ 🚨 ] Task 77 - Fix Tavily and internet support
+Critical: Tavily API key is not working, and the internet support is not working.
+**Status**: Pending

+---

 ## 📊 Task Summary
+- **🚨 HIGH PRIORITY TASKS:** 1 task
 - **✅ Completed:** 12 tasks
 - **🔄 In Progress:** 1 task
 - **⚠️ Partially Implemented:** 4 tasks